Every Gifted Mind Deserves to Be Understood

 • Becomes frustrated with repetition or tasks they’ve already mastered

-Every child is different, and giftedness doesn’t always show up in expected ways.
+Every child is different, and giftedness doesn’t always show up in the expected ways.
 This process isn’t about labels.
-It’s about understanding how your child thinks so that you can support them with confidence.
+It’s about understanding how your child thinks and learns so that you can support them with confidence.

 Why Families Trust RMPS